JSAbrahams/mamba_doc/spec/01 keywords.md

 `or`    | Or operator
-`is`    | Check whether an instance is another instance `isnt`  | Check whether an instance is not another instance `eq`    | Check whether an expression evaluates to another expression `neq`   | Check whether an expression does not evaluate to another expression `true`  | True value
+`is`    | Check whether an instance is another instance `isnt`  | Check whether an instance is not another instance `true`  | True value
 `false` | False value